 For medical questions, we encourage you to review our information with your doctor.

-Tissue or cell samples can be taken from almost any part of the body.
-How samples are taken depends on where the tumor is and what type of cancer is suspected.
-For instance, the methods used for skin biopsies are very different from those used for brain biopsies.
+Biopsy samples of cells or body tissues can be taken from almost any part of the body and used to help diagnose cancer.
+In fact, cancer is almost always diagnosed through a biopsy.
+How the samples are removed depends on where the abnormal area is, what type of cancer is suspected, and why the biopsy is being done.
+For instance, the methods used for skin biopsies are different from those used for brain biopsies.

-Some types of biopsies remove an entire organ.
-These are done only by surgeons.
-Other types of biopsies remove tumor samples through a thin needle or through an endoscope (a flexible lighted tube that’s put into the body).
-These biopsies are often done by surgeons, but can also be done by other doctors.
+In some cases, the best type of biopsy might require some type of surgery to remove part or all of an abnormal area, or even an entire organ.
+These biopsies are usually done by a surgeon.
+For other types of biopsies, small tumor samples are removed using a hollow needle or through an endoscope (a flexible lighted tube that’s put into the body).
+These biopsies might done by surgeons as well, but they can also be done by other types of doctors.

-The most common biopsy types used in cancer diagnosis are discussed here.
-For more details, go to the diagnosis information on specific type of cancer you want to learn about.
+The most common biopsy types used to look for cancer are discussed here.
+For more details, go to the testing information on the specific type of cancer you want to learn about.

 The main advantages of FNA are that the skin doesn’t have to be cut, and in some cases it’s possible to make a diagnosis the same day.
-The disadvantage is that sometimes this needle can’t remove enough tissue for a definite diagnosis.
-Although FNA is a type of biopsy, it’s also classified as a cytology test.
+The main disadvantage is that sometimes the thin needle can’t remove enough tissue to make a definite diagnosis (or to do other lab tests that might be needed).

 Doctors sometimes use special vacuum tools to get larger core biopsies from breast tissue.
 (For more on this, see our breast biopsy information.)